wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/inferencing-on-a-raspberry-pi.rst

 Once the model has been uploaded, now the Pi needs python code to utilize it.
 Here is a link to the provided inference script through the release page: `Github <https://github.com/wpilibsuite/Axon/releases/>`__

-Once this is downloaded, utilize the Vision Application Configuration section to upload the python file.
+Once this is downloaded, utilize the :guilabel:`Vision Application Configuration` section to upload the python file.

 .. image:: images/inferencing/upload.png
   :alt: Upload file

-Once uploaded, utilize the Vision Status tab to check on the state of the script.
+Once uploaded, utilize the :guilabel:`Vision Status` tab to check on the state of the script.
 You should be able to see an update with a framerate indicating that everything is working.

 .. image:: images/inferencing/console.png
   :alt: Status Console

-Head to the vision settings tab.
+Head to the :guilabel:`Vision Settings` tab.
 First click on the camera stream and change the resolution to be greater than 300 pixels by 300 pixels (e.g. 640 by 480).

 .. image:: images/inferencing/settings.png
   :alt: Resolution settings